OverBlood 2: Development

-The game was announced in August 1997.Mark Estdale, an industry veteran, looked back on his work on the localization of the game in an interview with GameCulture.
+The game was announced in August 1997.
+Mark Estdale, an industry veteran, looked back on his work on the localization of the game in an interview with GameCulture.
 He stated, "I read the script.
 It was awful, translated to English from Japanese by Italians so I suggested rewriting the English to match the stylized Japanese, or making it into an acted comedy or to scrap the whole thing.
-I was told the script was perfect and couldn’t be changed and that we must do it with seriousness.
+I was told the script was perfect and couldn't be changed and that we must do it with seriousness.
 We squirmed and the actors wept.
 When the game finally came out we discovered amongst many painfully awful mistranslations that the hand bomb throwing device was a grenade launcher and the whorehouse key level was actually a warehouse."

 The director of the game was Akihiro Hino, who previously worked as a programmer on the first game.
 He would later become the CEO of developer Level-5, which he founded just a few months after the release of the game.
 He would later reflect back on his experience developing the series, stating, "On Overblood 1, I was programming all by myself.
 On Overblood2, I was directing, planning and writing scenarios.
 Those were some of my most hardworking days.
-That’s the way I liked it, but I really couldn’t sleep then."
+That's the way I liked it, but I really couldn't sleep then."

 Reception

 In an import review of the game, GameSpot criticized the excessively long cutscenes, along with the slow performance of the game engine.
+OPM UK criticised the game as a "pale imitation of Final Fantasy VII with its heart ripped out" and gave it a score of 4 out of 10.

 The OverBlood series was the subject of the online video blog series Super Replay by the editors of Game Informer magazine.
 During the Super Replay, the editors criticized the lack of the ability to skip cutscenes, the convoluted storyline and the general lack of direction.
 They occasionally praised it for its ambition.

-OPM UK criticised the game as a "pale imitation of Final Fantasy VII with its heart ripped out" and gave it a score of 4 out of 10.

-PAL Repress
+Repress

 In 1999, when the PAL version was first released in Europe, players reported a game-breaking glitch in Episode 2, where upon entering a doorway with any of the three characters, the game would freeze due to the amount of enemy assets that spawned on the other side.
-This was later patched, albeit two years later, in 2001, by repressing the game entirely.
-This release was branded under EON Digital Entertainment, rendering the earlier Event release in 1999, a defective product.
-This ultimately led to its cult obscurity and already poor ratings.
-Since the PlayStation's release, the game has variously been tested on both the PlayStation 2 and PlayStation 3 systems, all displaying the same freeze issue, which solidifies the fact that all ROM versions that have been stated to work perfectly fine are derived from the 2001 patched disc.
+This was later patched in 2001, by repressing the game entirely, branded under Eon Digital Entertainment.
+Since the PlayStation's release, the game has been tested on both the PlayStation 2 and PlayStation 3 systems, all displaying the same freeze issue.